President names new puppy to reflect the times we are in

 Although quiet during Covid-19, Áras an Uachtaráin has at last welcomed a new guest.

-President Micheal D Higgins has revealed the name of the latest member of the first family, a Burnese Mountain Dog puppy named Misneach.
+President Michael D Higgins has revealed the name of the latest member of the first family, a Bernese Mountain Dog puppy named Misneach.

 A spokesman for the President said the Irish name translates to “courage”, a reflection of the times.

-While never a replacement, the young pup arrived shortly after the death of Síoda, one of a well known pair of Burnese at the presidential residence alongside Bród.
+While never a replacement, the young pup arrived shortly after the death of Síoda, one of a well known pair of Bernese at the presidential residence alongside Bród.

 Both had appeared prominently in photographs with global dignitaries and world leaders on visits to Ireland.